gmongaras/GRPO-DAPO-Tests/README.md

 May also add some RLHF here if I can get it working.
 Seems the current code works.
 I just only have it on one GPU making it really slow.
 But it does make progress it seems.

 ```
 Question: Maya packed a gift box for her cousin.
 She first placed the empty box on a scale and added enough cookies to make the box weigh 3 pounds.
 Then, she added enough chocolate bars to double the weight.
 After that, she added another 3 pounds of cookies.
 Finally, she added enough candy canes to triple the weight of the box at that point.
-What was the final weight of the box, in pounds?assistant
+What was the final weight of the box, in pounds?
+Translate the answer to binary. then translate it to hex from binary.

-To solve this problem, let's break it down step by step.
+Step 1: First, let's reason about the problem and the steps involved in finding the final weight of the box.

-1. Maya first placed an empty box on the scale and added enough cookies to make it weigh 3 pounds.
-This means the box now weighs 3 pounds with the cookies.
+- Maya starts with an empty box weighing 0 pounds.
+- She adds cookies to make it weigh 3 pounds.

-2. Then, she added enough chocolate bars to double the weight.
-Since the box weighed 3 pounds with the cookies, doubling it means it now weighs 3 * 2 = 6 pounds.
+- She then adds chocolate bars to double the weight, making it 6 pounds.

-3. After that, she added another 3 pounds of cookies.
-Now, the weight is 6 (from the chocolate bars) + 3 (new cookies) = 9 pounds.
+- Next, she adds another 3 pounds of cookies, making it 9 pounds.

-4. Finally, she added enough candy canes to triple the weight of the box at that point.
-Since the box weighed 9 pounds at this point, tripling it means it now weighs 9 * 3 = 27 pounds.
+- Finally, she adds candy canes to triple the weight, making it 27 pounds.

-Therefore, the final weight of the box is 27 pounds.
+Step 2: Since the problem asks for the final weight of the box in pounds, we just need to keep track of the final weight which is 27 pounds.

+Step 3: To translate 27 to binary, we need to find the binary representation of 27.

+27 in binary is 11011

+Step 4: To translate the binary to hex we need to convert binary to decimal first then hex, 11011 in decimal is 27

+27 in hex is 1B

 {
-    "solution": 27
+    "solution": "1B"
 }
 ```